CaptainRich/Basic_Python/GUI_Work/README.md

 ## File List
+**plus_minus.py** - an example of responding to button clicks and updating dialog text.
 **simple_boxes.py** - an example illustrating basic 'easygui' usage.
 **TKinter_grid.py** - an example illustrating tkinter usage with '.grid' and '.pack'.
 **TKinter_test.py** - an example illustrating basic 'tkinter' with '.place' and '.pack'.